-Other Income and (Expense)
+Other Income (Expense)

-Other income and expense includes gain or loss on sale of assets and local business taxes as well as interest income and expense.
+Other income (expense) includes local business taxes as well as interest income and expense.
 Interest income consists of interest earned on our cash and cash equivalents.
 The primary objective of our investment policy is capital preservation.
 Interest expense consists primarily of interest and costs associated with our convertible revolving note payable to shareholder and short term notes payable.